hmahmud01/demo-rn-app/README.md

 * Following screens should be accassible from app simulator once the project is ran.
 ![alt homeScreen](https://github.com/hmahmud01/demo-rn-app/blob/master/screenshots/screen1.png) ![alt contactScreen](https://github.com/hmahmud01/demo-rn-app/blob/master/screenshots/screen2.png)

+*Apk file is stored in the dist directory inside root project folder and named as app-release.apk*

 # CONCLUSION
 Make Sure a simulator is already running before you start the project.